dra2020/dra-analytics/docs/cli.md

 ### compactness

-This command takes a shapfile or a geojson and calculates the compactness measures for the shapes.
+The compactness command calculates the compactness measures for the shapes in a shapfile or a geojson.

 ``` shell
 ./cli/compactness.js -i testdata/compactness/first20/first20.shp